 What is coronary heart disease?

-Coronary heart disease, also known as coronary artery disease, is a common condition where the major blood vessels to the heart (coronary arteries) become blocked and narrowed, restricting the flow of oxygen-rich blood to the heart.
+Coronary heart disease, also known as coronary artery disease, is a common heart condition where the major blood vessels to the heart (coronary arteries) become blocked and narrowed, restricting the flow of oxygen-rich blood to the heart.

 Blockages can occur when fat, cholesterol and other substances build up and form plaque in the arteries through a process called atherosclerosis.
 The plaque can form a blood clot (thrombosis) that interrupts the flow of blood around the body, if it breaks away from the artery wall.